Gigi Fenster: Life

 Fenster was born in South Africa to a Jewish family.
 Her father was a psychiatrist.
 One of five children, she describes her home as a "lively, entertaining, emotionally very generous household".
 She studied law in South Africa: most of her legal career has been in the construction industry, as an advisor and trainer on issues of construction law.
 After having two children, her concerns about raising them in a society with high levels of violence prompted her to move in 2001 to Wellington, New Zealand, where she became a legal policy analyst at the Commerce Commission.

 Fenster still teaches contract law, as well as Creative Writing at Massey University in Wellington.
 She was one of the founders of the Write Where You Are collective, which supports writing in prisons, and teaches creative writing in Rimutaka Prison.

-Fenster has two daughters, and in 2015 moved from Wellington to Ōtaki on New Zealand's Kapiti Coast, where she lives with her partner.
+Fenster has two daughters, and in 2015 moved from Wellington to Ōtaki on New Zealand's Kāpiti Coast, where she lives with her partner.